Bakkavör

-Bakkavor Group plc (originally Bakkavör) is an international food manufacturing company specialising in fresh prepared foods.
-The group's head office is in London, England.
-Bakkavor operates 46 factory sites in the UK, US and China.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Bakkavör Group plc (originally Bakkavör) was an international food manufacturing company specialising in fresh prepared foods.
+With its headquarters in London, England, it operated 43 manufacturing sites in the UK, US, and previously China.

+Previously listed on the London Stock Exchange (LSE), it was acquired by Greencore in January 2026.

 History

-Bakkavör was founded in 1986 by the two brothers Ágúst and Lýður Guðmundsson to manufacture and export cod roe to Scandinavia.
-In 1993 the company became the first production company in Iceland to obtain a ISO:9002 certification for quality assurance.
+Bakkavör was founded in 1986 by brothers Ágúst and Lýður Guðmundsson to manufacture and export cod roe to Scandinavia.
+In 1993, it became the first production company in Iceland to obtain a ISO:9002 certification for quality assurance.

-By 1997 the company had expanded into Scandinavian and European markets selling cod and lumpfish roe.
-By October 2000, Bakkavor had an annual turnover of over 4.5 billion ISK.
+In 1997, three years before it was revealed to have an annual turnover of over 4.5 billion ISK, the firm expanded into Scandinavian and European markets selling cod and lumpfish roe.
+In addition, it started selling convenience foods, acquiring Katsouris Fresh Foods, Wine & Dine, and Geest.

-They expanded the business by selling convenience foods.
-The company acquired Katsouris Fresh Foods in 1997, Wine & Dine in 2000, and Geest in 2005.
 In early 2003, the company sold its Icelandic components to Fram Foods ehf. and began focusing on the UK market.
-By 2005 the company had over 13,000 employees.

-After the 2008 financial crisis, Bakkavör was heavily indebted, forcing the Guðmundsson brothers into emergency talks with the company's bondholders.
+Having employed over 13,000 people in 2005, Bakkavör was heavily indebted following the 2008 financial crisis, forcing its founders into emergency talks with its bondholders.

-The founding brothers repurchased a major stake in Bakkavör from their investment company, Exista, in 2009.
-The company delisted from the NASDAQ OMX in Iceland in 2010 and became a private limited company.
-Lýður and Ágúst Guðmundsson faced fraud charges in Iceland in 2012 relating to their ownership of Exista.
+After the Guðmundsson brothers reacquired a major stake in Bakkavör from their investment firm Exista in 2009, it was delisted from NASDAQ OMX in Iceland the following year and became a private limited company.
+Lýður and Ágúst faced fraud charges in Iceland in 2012 relating to their ownership of Exista.

-Between 2013 and 2015 the company simplified its structure, selling its South African operation and a 40% stake in its Italian business later in the year, along with other operations in Continental Europe.
-The company acquired US prepared foods' manufacturer B. Robert's Foods in January 2015.
+Between 2013 and 2015, it simplified its structure, selling its South African operation and a 40% stake in its Italian business later in the year, along with other operations in Continental Europe.
+The firm acquired US prepared foods manufacturer B. Robert's Foods in January 2015.

-In January 2016, Bakk AL Holdings Limited, a company owned by Ágúst and Lýður Guðmundsson and funds managed by The Baupost Group, LLC, purchased shares in the company, taking its ownership to approximately 89% of the outstanding shares.
+In January 2016, Bakkavör was acquired by a company controlled by its founders and by funds managed by The Baupost Group, called Bakk AL Holdings Limited, which took possession of approximately 89% of its outstanding shares.

-In April 2017, many supermarkets had to recall the company's hummus because of poor quality control.
+In April 2017, seven months before its IPO on the LSE, it was reported that some supermarkets had to recall the company's hummus due to poor quality control.
+In 2022, three years after Bakkavör acquired the Leicester-based dessert manufacturer Blueberry Foods, Mike Edwards was appointed to succeed Ágúst Guðmundsson as CEO following his departure.

-In November 2017 the company floated on the London Stock Exchange, in their initial public offering.

-Bakkvor acquired Blueberry Foods of Leicester, UK in 2019, a dessert manufacturer.
-In 2022, Ágúst Guðmundsson stepped down as CEO and appointed Mike Edwards as its successor.
+In April 2025, Greencore announced it would acquire Bakkavör for £1.2 billion, subject to shareholder and regulatory approval.
+The China business was sold in July 2025 to streamline operations and prepare the business for the Greencore acquisition.
+As Greencore agreed to divest its sauces and soups site to address competition concerns, it was announced in December 2025 that it had received approval from the UK Competition and Markets Authority to finalize the transaction.
+The Greencore acquisition of Bakkavör was completed on 16 January 2026, with all sites being rebranded to the Greencore branding.